Weston woman killed in snowmobile crash

-JoLynn Lieuallen, 58, was found dead when medics arrived at the scene on Lieuallen Road shortly before 6 p.m.
+JoLynn Lieuallen was found dead when medics arrived at the scene on Lieuallen Road shortly before 6 p.m.

 Family members said Lieuallen had parked at her mother's house on Pine Creek Road and was snowmobiling to her home on Lieuallen Road due to poor road conditions.
 A family member became worried after she didn't check in and went to look for her and discovered the crash.